MaastrichtU-IDS/dsri-documentation/website/docs/openshift-delete-services.md

 ## From the web UI

 We recommend to use the `oc` CLI to easily delete an application.
-But in the case you cannot install `oc`  on your computer you can delete the different objects created by the application (easy to find in the **Overview** page):
+But in the case you cannot install `oc`  on your computer you can delete the different objects created by the application (easy to find in the **Topology** page):

 1. Delete the **Route**
 2. Delete the **Service**